Lindsay Powers

 MA,LMFTA

 My practice invites all gender/sexual/relationship identities.
-I have the privilege of sitting with many people who identify as kinky, queer, and non monogamous.
+I have the privilege of sitting with many people who identify as kinky, queer, non monogamous and/or neurodivergent.
 I also love the work I get to do with couples who identify as more traditional, and those who don’t feel like their identity is all that important to how they experience the world.
 Where ever you land, you’ll be met with curiosity, compassion, and respect.

-A cornerstone of my work has always been understanding people through the lens of relationship.
-This led to my studies in social work and later couples and family therapy.
-This path has always been about making sense of what helps us feel safe, understood, and connected—and how those experiences (or lack thereof) shape our lives.
+A cornerstone of my work has always been about understanding people through the lens of relationship.
+This inspired my decision to study social work and later couples and family therapy.
+For me this work is about making sense of what helps us feel safe, understood, and connected—and how those experiences (or lack thereof) shape our lives.

 Although I deeply delight in my work with teen and adult individuals, my favorite way to practice therapy is with couples, families, and relationships.
 I believe this is where we find the most opportunity for truth, transformation, and healing.